algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 4.2 Budget Consideration

 As the application is being created from scratch, there should not be any expenses for the project.
-However, there may a need to spend some money to publish the application and to maintain it.
+However, there may be a need to spend some money to publish the application and to maintain it.
 We reserve the right to recommend specific functionalities if we feel it is necessary.

 ### 4.3 Out of Scope

-- A screen to view your different matches as a candidate are out of scope.
+- A screen to view your different matches as a candidate is out of scope.
-- A button to pass your profile to be reviewed by a friend is out of scope.
+- A button to pass your profile to a friend so that it can be reviewed by them is out of scope.
-- The backend development (such as a database) are not part of the scope.
+- The backend development (such as a database) is not part of the scope.
 - An automatization towards the matching process is out of scope.